 - A foam brush (such as these)

-- Non-toxic, washable paint (I used Creatology from Michael’s, but you could also get some Crayola paint for cheap here on Amazon)
+- Non-toxic, washable paint (I used Creatology from Michael’s, but you could also get some Crayola paint here on Amazon)

 - Markers and construction paper for finishing touches